 - Places new emphasis on end state architecture as a lens for understanding the architecture of Big Data

 - Explains how Big Data fits within an existing systems environment, as well as the value of data transformation and redundancy

-- Includes new chapters on Data lakes, ponds, landing zones; IoT, Edge computing; as well as data modelling and taxonomies
+- Includes new chapters on data lakes, ponds, landing zones, IoT, edge computing, data modeling and taxonomies